N8python/local-llama-wiki-revamp/llama.md

 **Q:** Can my PC run Local LLMs?

 **A:** All PCs can run *some* size of large language models.
-Since 4-bit quantization is the standard for efficient local deployment, a simple formula for the LLM size your computer could run comfortably is (**RAM** * 1.5) billion parameters.
+Since 4-bit quantization is considered a good starting point for efficient local deployment, a simple formula for the LLM size your computer could run comfortably is (**RAM** * 1.5) billion parameters.
 With 8GB RAM, you can run 12B models comfortably (such as Mistral Nemo). w/ 16GB, you can push 24B (such as Mistral Small 3).

 However, this doesn't take into account advanced techniques such as offloading layers from the GPU to CPU, which can allow larger models to be run on less powerful hardware at surprising speeds.